Pregnant While Breastfeeding

 1440379625 | SeventyFour | shutterstock.com

-Try: 🤰 Could I be pregnant? - Take the Online Pregnancy Test
+🤰Could I be pregnant?
+Take the Online Pregnancy Test!

-Yes, It Is Possible to Get Pregnant While Breastfeeding!
+It Is Possible to Get Pregnant While Nursing

-Are you familiar with the conception that breastfeeding is not only good for the baby, but also works as a contraceptive?
-That is not entirely true — a woman can definitely become pregnant while breastfeeding.
-This is why:
+You have probably heard that breastfeeding is not only good for the baby but also works as a contraceptive.
+That is not entirely true — a woman can become pregnant while breastfeeding.
+This is how it works:

 1. The Effect of Breastfeeding on Hormone Levels